I was in college and I was walking to a fraternity where a party was going to be held.

 And he noticed my shoes and claimed they were very dirty!

-Anyway, he won’t leave me alone despite I am in a hurry and I am not rude enough to tell him to leave me alone.
+Anyway, he wouldn't leave me alone despite how I was in a hurry and I was not rude enough to tell him to leave me alone.

 I mean, he seemed like a nice guy.

 He asked me “de donde eres” when he realized I speak Spanish sufficiently enough.

 Suffice to say, that’s not an unusual experience.